We are searching for

 Either bring your vehicle to a local shop to have your tires rotated every 5,000 miles or learn the proper pattern and rotate your tires yourself.
 Also, keep your tires properly inflated to their recommended PSI level and have the tires checked by a professional for proper alignment and balance periodically to ensure even wear.

-How Rough Driving Wears Tires Prematurely
+How Rough Driving Affects Tire Lifespan

-How Often Should You Change Tires
+How Often Should You Change Your Tires?

 Understanding how often to change tires on your vehicle means knowing when your tires are worn.
 The best way to check for this is to look at your tread and ensure you have more than 2/32 of an inch of tread left on all areas of your tire.